Main Page | Data Structures | Directories | File List | Data Fields | Globals | Related Pages

 EXTERN int CBMAPIDECL cbm_reset (CBM_FILE f)

-EXTERN void CBMAPIDECL cbm_pp_write (CBM_FILE f, __u_char c)
+EXTERN void CBMAPIDECL cbm_pp_write (CBM_FILE f, unsigned char c)

 EXTERN int CBMAPIDECL cbm_iec_poll (CBM_FILE f)